 People that say no to a road trip with me, have no idea of what they are missing.
 The independence weekend was another time to get on the road and Henry was delighted to join in on the trip.
 Read his recap below:

 It was a rainy Saturday morning and I had to wake up earlier than my usual time.
 The long-awaited day was finally here with the exploratory trip to the picturesque Idanre Hills and Erin Ijesha waterfalls.
 Even as the rains poured, I was undeterred.
 The very thought of the trip fired up my adrenaline levels.
-I picked up my knapsack with a few supplies I needed, waved goodbye my family and headed out to the pre-agreed meeting point.
+Picked up my knapsack with a few supplies I needed, waved goodbye my family and headed out to the meeting point.

 I was lost in my thoughts until we finally got to the gate.
 The only thing that signified any form government presence as far as my eyes could see was a signpost that read “Welcome to Olumirin Waterfalls Erin Ijesha.
 Ministry of Home Affairs, Culture, and Tourism, State of Osun”.
 Getting through the protocols of entering the site was rather swift.
-We paid the entrance fees and got the safety briefing from the “Chief Security Officer” at the reception area.
+We paid the entrance fees and got the safety briefing from the “CSO” at the reception area.
 One very curious observation I made was a bold sign stating use of photo or video cameras attracted additional cost.
 I could not but wonder to myself how I was supposed to capture the experience without those.
 Nonetheless, we got things sorted and voila, our hike towards the waterfall started.

 After about 45 minutes of rest, I decided to explore the third level so I went down to the waterfall area to savor the rich virgin landscape while admiring other hikers and tourists as they swam the pool created by the waterfall.
 As I sat with my legs cooling off in the pool, my mind wandered off again, this time with thoughts of how this lovely site could be turned into a tourist haven and a major revenue earner for the state.
 I kept asking myself why the Osun State government could not work with private investors to develop this place.
 All I could see was potential for income generation begging for exploitation.